yvonne0629/UX-Portfolio/README.md

 _Creator: Cheng Feng Sun_

-This website is created to document my past projects and illustrations I did on the side.
+This website is created to document my past projects and work I did on the side.

 #### About me:

-I’m based in Seattle but originally hail from the lively city of Taipei, Taiwan.
+I’m based in Seattle but originally from the lively city of Taipei, Taiwan.

 When I'm not working, you can find me reading, taking photos, drawing people, and probably petting dogs that are not mine.